DavGeoAnd-org/javalin-template/README.md

 ## Create repo in Github

-* Create with name only
+* Create service from this template
-* Add secrets for both Docker and AWS

 ## Create project local

-* Use javalin template with same name as repo
+* Clone repo locally
-* Search for all instances of template name and replace with repo name
+* Find all instances of javalin-template and update it to the repo name
-* Create repo using project
-* Commit and push all changes
-    * Use the git link provided from Github repo when given where to push to
+* Change service.context_path in service.properties

 ## VPC